hashgraph/hedera-nft-auction-demo/README.md

 in addition to all node types above

-* `REFUND_KEY=` The ED25519 private key you generated
 * `TRANSFER_ON_WIN=` true or false depending on whether you want the auction to transfer the tokens and winning bid automatically at the end.

 ### Master node

 in addition to all node types above

-* `REFUND_KEY=` The ED25519 private key you generated
-* `MASTER_KEY=` The ED25519 private key you generated (set only for one node which has additional authority over the auction accounts, can be the same as operator key / refund key for testing purposes only, else must be different)
+* `MASTER_KEY=` The ED25519 private key you generated (set only for one node which has additional authority over the auction accounts, can be the same as operator key for testing purposes only, else must be different)
 * `TRANSFER_ON_WIN=` true or false depending on whether you want the auction to transfer the tokens and winning bid automatically at the end.

 ## Creating the topic ID to share with the rest of the network